ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 For example, for the sentence, "The ball is blue", the row for the word "blue" will contain the attention scores for "blue" with every other word.
 Here, "blue" is the Query word, and the other words are the "Key/Value".

 There are other operations being performed such as a division and a softmax, but we can ignore them in this article.
-They just change the numeric values in the matrices but don't affect the mapping of each word to rows in the matrix.
+They just change the numeric values in the matrices but don't affect the position of each word row in the matrix.
 Nor do they involve any inter-word interactions.

 ## What is the significance of the matrix multiply
 So we have seen that the attention score is capturing some interaction between a particular word, and every other word in the sentence, by doing a matrix multiply, and then adding them up.
 But how does the matrix multiply help the Transformer determine the relevance between two words?